 |

-The Pelman Institute & Pelmanism
+Pelman Schools, Institute & Pelmanism

 William Joseph Ennever, founder of The Pelman Institute, developed a brand new course of mind & memory training.
-Click here for an excellent biography.
+Click here for a detailed history. |

 Pianoforte manufacturers

 The related Ennever and Nunns families were both pianoforte manufacturers in the 19th century.
-Click here for a history of both the London & New York businesses. |
+Click here for a history of their London & New York businesses. |

-Joseph Ennever was executed nr Ilchester in 1807 for passing forged notes.
-Click here for details of his criminal connections and his family's new life in Australia. |
+George Ennever, aka George Morris, was transported to Australia for passing forged notes.
+Click here for details of his criminal connections and successful new life down under. |

-George Henry Ince, gangland figure
+George Ince, gangland figure

-George Ince was a gangland figure, wrongly accused of the Barn murder and who had links to the notorious Kray twins.
-Click here to read his amazing story. |
+George Henry Ince was a gangland figure, wrongly accused of the Barn murder and who had close links to the notorious Kray twins.
+Click here to read his remarkable story. |

 Surname changes

-Many examples exist of evolving surnames before most families became fully literate in the 19th century.
+Many examples exist of evolving surname and spelling changes before most families became literate in the 19th century.
 Click here for some interesting examples. |

 Questions remaining

-There are a number of unsolved questions and mysteries about some of the families on this website.
-To see if you can help in any way, please click here. |
+There are a number of unsolved questions and mysteries about some of our families.
+To see if you can help with any of these, please click here. |

 |